-The Etowah Arts Commission is open from 12-6pm every Tuesday, Thursday, and Friday.
+The Etowah Arts Commission is open from 12-6pm on Thursday and Fridays, and Saturdays during special events.

 Admission to the Gallery is free.
 Artwork is usually for sale to the public.